retakashi/ft_irc_group/README.md

 ### MODE
 `MODE <channel> <flags> [<flag's param>]`
 - Set the mode for the channel or user.
 Used to set administrative permissions and restrictions for the channel.
+- Flag Descriptions
+ - + and -:
+  Many flags use + to enable and - to disable a permission or restriction.
+For example, +o grants operator status, while -o removes it.

  - o (Operator): Grants or removes operator status for a user, allowing them to manage the channel.
 This requires specifying a user as a parameter.

  - t (Topic Protection): Allows only channel operators to change the channel topic.
 No additional parameters are required.